-Here are ten top things to do in the Kimberley.
+Here are ten of the best things to do in the Kimberley.

 The striking black and orange banded beehive-style domes of the Bungle Bungle Range in UNESCO World Heritage-listed Purnululu National Park make bushwalking through its gorges and chasms an unforgettable experience.
 Towering almost 300 metres in places, exploring at ground level (which we recommend doing in the early morning to beat the heat) is only one way to see the stunning massif.
 For a bird’s eye view, take a scenic flight over the remarkable landscape.
 At the end of the day, eco lodge accommodation is available within the park, along with two bush-style campgrounds.